manassaloi/manassaloi.github.io/_posts/2021-02-11-playing-being-PM.markdown

 It is not an IC role where you just do your job and finish your day at 7 PM.
 You can't just cook up cool PRDs sitting in the corner and head home on time.
 It is not a manager role where you just talk high level and execution is left to your minions.
 You are working as an IC, while pseudo managing a dozen members in your team who don't report to you and can just tell you to fuck off.

-The bad PMs assume they are the CEO.
-Can just instruct.
+The bad PMs assume they are the CEO; can just instruct others and things will be done.
 The good ones know you have the work the hardest.

-Designer not there?
+- Designer not there?
 Work on the edge cases yourself.
-Is QA bandwidth low?
+- Is QA bandwidth low?
 Write acceptance criteria alone.
-Dev does not want to update Asana/Jira?
+- Dev does not want to update Asana/Jira?
 Own the project management completely.
-Cross-team collaborator did not respond to your Asana comment?
+- Cross-team collaborator did not respond to your Asana comment?
 Then DM them.
 Did not respond again?
 Then DM again.
 Still no response?
 Set up a call.

 You don't get brownie points for cribbing.
 Also, no one cares.